AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/psp22.md

 }
 ```

-your contract should look like below and should build if your run
+Your contract should look like below and should build if you run
 ```console
 cargo contract build
 ```